1 in 5 prisoners in the U.S. has had COVID-19, 1,700 have died

 This week, a Council on Criminal Justice task force headed by former attorneys general Alberto Gonzalez and Loretta Lynch released a report calling for scaling back prison populations, improving communication with public health departments and reporting better data.

 Prison facilities are often overcrowded and poorly ventilated.
 Dormitory-style housing, cafeterias and open-bar cell doors make it nearly impossible to quarantine.
 Prison populations are sicker, on average, than the general population and health care behind bars is notoriously substandard.
-Nationwide, the mortality rate for COVID-19 among prisoners is 45 per cent higher than the overall rate.
+Nationwide, the mortality rate for COVID-19 among prisoners is 45% higher than the overall rate.

 From the earliest days of the pandemic, public health experts called for widespread prison releases as the best way to curb virus spread behind bars.
 In October, the National Academies of Science, Medicine, and Engineering released a report urging states to empty their prisons of anyone who was medically vulnerable, nearing the end of their sentence or of low risk to public safety.

 But releases have been slow and uneven.
 In the first three months of the pandemic, more than 10,000 federal prisoners applied for compassionate release.
-Wardens denied or did not respond to almost all those requests, approving only 156 -- less than 2 per cent.
+Wardens denied or did not respond to almost all those requests, approving only 156 - less than 2%.

 A plan to thin the state prison population in New Jersey, first introduced in June, was held up in the Legislature because of inadequate funding to help those who were released.
 About 2,200 prisoners with less than a year left to serve were ultimately released in November, eight months after the pandemic began.